 By this we mean that taxis are pretty expensive!
 The 10-minute trip between the town and beach will cost you around 150 MXN ($7.50) – 200 MXN ($10), and that’s during the day.
 At night they like to increase the prices even more and if it’s raining, you may as well say goodbye to your budget.
 If you want to save your budget, a colectivo will be a better option.

 Always make sure to haggle before getting in the taxi because they’re more than likely to start with an extortionate and unreasonable price.

 A popular way to get around Tulum is by bike.
 It’s actually one of THE things to do whilst in the town.

 If you’re in Tulum Town then this can be a convenient way to reach the beach area, but do keep in mind it’s about a 5 km cycle.
 You’ll have definitely earnt some tacos by the end of the day!

 Biking around Tulum has been made easy by the relatively flat and well-paved sidewalk that runs along the main road.

 Colectivos are white minivans that act as buses for the locals.
-They’re by far your cheapest way to get around Tulum as a ride only costs 15 MXN ($0.70).
+They’re by far your cheapest way to get around Tulum.
+A ride only costs 15 MXN ($0.75).